lgbt-foundation/whitepaper/whitepaper.md

 ### Understanding The Challenges

-While there are many complex factors that contribute to discrimination against the LGBT community, from societal legacies like religious fundamentalism to more specialized issues like whether or not to allow transgender students to use the bathroom of the sex of the gender with which they identify.
-But where we see an issue that can be tackled and solved with a potential solution, we feel it’s our obligation to try.
-The most fundamental and initial challenge we aim to solve is that the size of the global community is insufficiently defined and understood.
-The difficulty stems from the reliance of studies on respondents self-identifying as LGBT or voluntarily reporting their sexual orientation and behavior.
+There are many complex factors that contribute to discrimination against the LGBT community, from societal legacies like religious fundamentalism to more specialized issues like transgender bathroom laws.
+However, a few challenges are root causes that  we can effectively address today, as new technologies becomes available.

+The most fundamental and initial challenge we aim to solve is insufficient definition and understanding of the size of the global community.
+The difficulty arises from the reliance of studies on respondents self-identifying as LGBT or voluntarily reporting their sexual orientation and behavior.
 Clearly, respondents' willingness to do this can vary considerably by country, region and age group.

-It has also been observed that in anti-LGBT environments, members of the LGBT community may frequently be held back from full economic participation (i.e. joining in the labor force or gaining job promotions), which restrains their spending power.
-The economic analysis has traditionally focused on the consumer interests of affluent, white gay men.
+It has also been observed that in anti-LGBT environments, members of the LGBT community may frequently be held back from full economic participation (i.e. joining in the labor force or gaining job promotions), which restrains their spending power as well as their ability to influence society towards more equality.

+Furthermore, the economic analysis has traditionally focused on the consumer interests of affluent, white gay men.
 The full spectrum of sexual orientations and gender identities with the LGBT community has not, to date, been represented or recognized by corporations on anywhere near the same scale as that initial group.
 There is a pressing need for all in the LGBT community to be properly represented, and for their full economic participation to be realized in unity.

 While Western societies have made good progress on recognizing the preferences of white gay men by enacting legislation and corporate social responsibility, that benefit and progress has not extended as much to the larger LGBT community and on a worldwide scale.

 > _"It is now time for the LGBT community to take full control over their destiny by leveraging their economic might, unleashed by technology innovation, to double down on their rightful pursuit for equal rights and full acceptance."_ <br/> - Christof Wittig, Founder and CEO of Hornet